paul-avery-mcconico/dynamic-module-federation/README.md

 # dynamic-module-federation

-This package provides hooks as well as React compatible components to load and render Module-federated micro-apps in dynamic way.
+This package provides React compatible component as well as hook to load and render Module-federated micro-apps in dynamic way.

 - It will dynamically import the repote applications and will only import the part of the remote application that is required.
 - It automatically handles the scenario where multiple instances of remote app is consumed inside the host application.